-WestConnex will provide 33 kilometres of motorway to link western and south-western Sydney with the city, Kingsford Smith Airport and Port Botany precincts.
-It will largely be constructed in the M4 and M5 corridors and will comprise approximately 14 kilometres of road above ground and approximately 19 kilometres of tunnels, including a new tunnel linking the two corridors.
+WestConnex will provide 33km of motorway to link western and south-western Sydney with the city, Kingsford Smith Airport and Port Botany precincts.
+It will largely be constructed in the M4 and M5 corridors and will comprise approximately 14km of road above ground and approximately 19km of tunnels, including a new tunnel linking the two corridors.

 The WestConnex project will be delivered in stages to 2023 as follows: